Occupational Therapy — O.T.D. (Entry Level)

 4. Demonstrate mission-focused community engagement and service.

-5. Engage in leadership and advocacy to serve others at the local community, regional, national, and international levels with values of compassion, faith, and occupational justice.
+5. Engage in professional citizenship to advocate for and serve others at the local community, regional, national, and international levels with values of compassion, faith, and occupational justice.

 Professional registration and certification